danielisacc/Hurley-Piano/README.md

 # Hurley-Piano

 ## What we are working on
-- spreadsheet/db of user data
+- User Analytics
-- store student users and allow hurley to update student
-- learning modules on a dashbaord
+- store student users and allow hurley to update student learning modules on a dashbaord

 ## Student Activity Log
 - Log of individual students login times, frequency and Dates
-- - when a student logs into their account -> log the date and time
+  - when a student logs into their account -> log the date and time
-- - When a student completes a task -> log the date and time
+  - When a student completes a task -> log the date and time
-- - Create a dashboard for hurley
+  - Create a dashboard for hurley
+  - (After Further Research, This is done with php, so learning php with wordpress)

 ## Student User Dashboard and allow Hurley to cusomize student learning material
 - modify the home page to add login and registration form links
-- - connect the user login/registration form that already exists to a backend
+- connect the user login/registration form that already exists to a backend
-- - User authentication
+- ~~User authentication~~
-- - create a user dashboard
+- create a user dashboard
-- - - display game curriculum provided by Hurley
+  - display game curriculum provided by Hurley
-- - create a parent portal
+  - create a parent portal
-- - - student activity log
+  - student activity log
 - contact link

 ## Additiional Requests

+- Embed the games into the website somehow (Look into further)
-- Remove the guitar and Drum features
+- Remove the Guitar and Drum features

 ## Links